 In a truly rare development, in the wake of Icahn's failed bid, the chief executive officer, chief financial officer and chairman resigned, Dynegy announced the remaining board members declined to stand for re-election at the next annual meeting, and the Dynegy board appointed two Icahn nominees and one Seneca nominee to the board.
 Additionally, Icahn suggested he might be willing to provide the company with debt or equity financing and Dynegy agreed to a waiver of DGCL § 203 to allow Icahn to acquire up to 19.9% of the company.
 However, despite Icahn's ongoing interest in maintaining and possibly increasing his stake in the company, Dynegy cautioned that it might be forced into bankruptcy if it could not amend its existing credit agreements or obtain additional liquidity.
 As it turned out, in November 2011, Dynegy made a unique bankruptcy filing that did not include the publicly traded company, after a restructuring that some creditors have alleged was meant to protect Dynegy shareholders at the expense of bondholders.
-While litigation by bondholders over the restructuring and subsequent bankruptcy is pending and the outcome remains unclear, what is quite clear is that with the stock currently trading below \$2, Dynegy shareholders are likely regretting that they turned down Icahn's \$5.50 offer.
+The publicly traded Dynegy, Inc. could not successfully avoid its own bankruptcy and filed in March 2012.
+After having agreed to auction off certain energy plants in connection with the process, Dynegy finally emerged from bankruptcy and its shares began to publicly trade again in early October of 2012.
+In an uncommon result for shareholders, the prebankruptcy shareholders were able to maintain a 1% equity interest and 5-year warrants to buy up to 13.5% of Dynegy's common stock.
+The result highlights the potential risk to stockholders in holding out for higher bids following a bidding war.

 There are not enough rings in the circus for participants in the string of deal-jumping activity that arose following the announcement of the friendly merger between Canadian gold companies IAMGold and Wheaton River in the spring of 2004.
 On May 27, 2004, nearly two months after the announcement of the original transaction, U.S.-based Coeur and Golden Star, in a coordinated effort, each announced their respective bids: Golden Star announced its all stock bid to acquire IAMGold Corp. and Coeur announced its cash and stock bid to acquire Wheaton River.
 When the IAMGold shareholders voted against the IAMGold/Wheaton River transaction on July 6, 2004, rather than endorsing the Golden Star offer, the IAMGold board expanded the mandate of the special committee that was formed for the purpose of evaluating the Golden Star offer to "include actively pursuing alternatives to maximize value."
+Following the no vote from the IAMGold shareholders, Wheaton River adjourned its shareholders' meeting and provided notice of termination of the transaction to IAMGold pursuant to the merger agreement.
+Coeur and Golden Star had successfully broken up the IAMGold/Wheaton River transaction but each would ultimately be unsuccessful in courting its intended partners.